simp/pupmod-simp-deferred_resources/README.md

 This module provides capabilities to add resources to the puppet catalog **after** the initial compilation has been compiled.

-**WARNING:** This module is not recommended for use outside of the SIMP framework.
-It was developed for specific policy requirements from the DISA STIG, CIS Benchmark, etc... that require packages to either be installed or removed.
-In order to not interfere with other manifests that might have legitimately added package resources, it first checks if each resource has already been included in the catalog and then adds the appropriate resource to install or remove that resource, as necessary.
+> **WARNING:**
+>
+> This module is not recommended for use outside of the SIMP
+> framework.
+It was developed for specific policy requirements from the DISA
+> STIG, CIS Benchmark, etc... that require resources to either be installed or
+> removed.
+In order to not interfere with other manifests that might have
+> legitimately added resources, it first checks if each resource has already
+> been included in the catalog and then adds the appropriate resource to add or
+> remove that resource, as necessary.
+>
+> **WARNING:**

 ### This is a SIMP module